Julia Hartley-Brewer: Views

-At the Oxford University PPE Society on 20 November 2018, Hartley-Brewer gave a talk on "Political Correctness and Free Speech", in which she argued that political correctness damaged the ability to freely express political views.
+At the Oxford University PPE Society in 2018, Hartley-Brewer gave a talk on "Political Correctness and Free Speech", in which she argued that political correctness damaged the ability to freely express political views.
+Hartley-Brewer is on the advisory council of the Free Speech Union.

 Hartley-Brewer has been referred to as "right-wing" by Nick Duffy writing for PinkNews.
-Duffy reported that on 30 November 2018 Hartley-Brewer threatened to remove a guest from the Talkradio studio where she works as a presenter during a discussion on trans issues because the guest used the term "cis."
-A later article in 2021 for PinkNews by Lily Wakefield referred to Hartley-Brewer as having "openly voiced her anti-trans views" in reference to the article by Duffy.
+Duffy reported that on 30 November 2018 Hartley-Brewer threatened to remove a guest from the Talkradio studio during a discussion on trans issues because the guest used the term "cis."
+An article in 2021 referred to Hartley-Brewer as having "openly voiced her anti-trans views" in reference to the article by Duffy.